Dry Skin - Characteristics and Care

 - Heredity: Dry skin can be hereditary and therefore congenital.

-- Adjust your shower or bath ritual: Shower as short and cold as possible (max.
-37 degrees) Use natural, mild shower creams that do not affect the protective layer of your skin but instead enrich it.
-Take care of your skin with a body cream after showering.
+- Adapt your showering or bathing ritual: Shower as short and cold as possible (max.
+37 degrees) Use natural, mild shower creams that do not damage your skin's protective layer but rather enrich it.
+After showering, moisturise your skin with a body cream or oil.

-- Clean your face without water: If your facial skin is very dry, you can clean it without water for several weeks.
-Use the Milk / Tonic combination or a Micellar Cleansing Gel for this.
-See how your skin responds to this, whether it becomes calmer and smoother.
-If this is the case, you can also switch to a Soap-free Wash Gel once a day.
+- Clean your face without water: If your facial skin is very dry, you can cleanse it without water for several weeks.
+Use the milk/tonic combination.
+See how your skin reacts to this, whether it becomes calmer and more supple.
+If it does, you can also switch to a soap-free washing gel once a day.

-- Facial mask: Use a facial mask for dry skin 1-2 times a week.
-This provides extra nourishment and hydration: Hydrating Hyaluronic Acid Mask or the Mineral Peeling Mask.
+- Face mask: Use a face mask for dry skin 1-2 times for extra nourishment and hydration.

 - Nourish your skin from within and choose a healthy lifestyle

 Drink 1.5-2 litres of water daily and put enough proteins and healthy fats rich in omega-3 fatty acids on the menu.
 Also, make sure you get enough relaxation, exercise and sleep.
 Stop smoking and limit the consumption of alcohol.